No fireworks to photograph this Fourth of July? | Photofocus

 Around this time of year, we always see so many articles about how to photograph fireworks.
-What if you don’t like fireworks or they’re rained out, or possibly canceled like many are this year?
+What if you don’t like fireworks or they’re rained out, or possibly canceled?
 What else can you do to celebrate the Fourth of July holiday photographically?

 Flowers always work